ecmwf/metview-python/docs/api/icon/obsfilter.rst

     .. container:: rightside

-		Filters data from a BUFR file and produces output either as :class:`BUFR`, :class:`Geopoints` or :class:`CSV`.
+		Filters data from a BUFR file and produces output either as :class:`Bufr`, :class:`Geopoints` or :class:`Table`.
 A tutorial about the use of :func:`obsfilter` can be found `here <https://confluence.ecmwf.int/display/METV/Observation+Filter?preview=/14158627/18482215/mv_bufr_tutorial.pdf>`_.

 		**What is BUFR?**